Chōjin Sentai Jetman: Raita Oishi

+As Yellow Owl, Raita shares riding the Jet Bouncer (ジェットバンサー, Jetto Bansā) four-wheel-drive with Kaori.

 Kaori Rokumeikan

 Kaori Rokumeikan (鹿鳴館 香, Rokumeikan Kaori)/White Swan (ホワイトスワン, Howaito Suwan) is the 22-year-old heiress of the Rokumeikan Enterprises empire.
 She is taken care of by her butler, Jiiya (じいや), since her parents reside in New York City.
 She becomes a Jetman to escape the boredom of her heiress life.
 She is good at Kendo and is the best shot among the Jetmen.
 She was in the middle of a love triangle with Ryu and Gai.
 She was also learning through hardships brought on by her new profession as it clashed with her life as a spoiled rich girl while figuring out what are truly important to herself.
 She was once engaged to a wealthy businessman named Soichiro Kitaoji and was close to marrying him, but she quickly ended their relationship when she saw his selfishness in contrast to her team's selfless determination as warriors of justice.
 She does sometimes use her wealth to help the team, like when she purchased a large number of diamonds and other jewels to try and snap Ako out of the curse of the dimensional monster Diamond Dimension.
 At the end of the series, she marries Ryu.